What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\textbf{\textit{Driver Attention Prediction Task and Datasets.}} Driver Attention Prediction aims to identify and locate important visual cues that affect driving intentions \cite{DADA,Xia2017PredictingDA}, which mainly achieve this by modeling driver gaze behaviors and fixation patterns \cite{palazzi2018predicting,DADA,Xia2017PredictingDA}.
-In particular, understanding driver attention patterns in critical situations \cite{Xia2017PredictingDA} and accident scenarios \cite{DADA} could ultimately facilitate more effective early warning systems and intervention mechanisms for road safety.
-In this section, we discuss one dataset in each scenario type, \textit{Berkeley DeepDrive Attention (BDD-A)} \cite{Xia2017PredictingDA} and \textit{DADA-2000} \cite{DADA}.
+The driver attention prediction aims to identify and locate regions or objects in the driving environment that are likely to attract driver attention and influence driving behavior \cite{DADA,Xia2017PredictingDA}.
+Although the benchmark annotations are commonly derived from driver gaze behavior and fixation patterns \cite{palazzi2018predicting,DADA,Xia2017PredictingDA}, this perception task predicts attention over external scenes rather than inferring internal driver states and thus is within the scope of our study.
+Such annotated visual cues may support the development of more effective early warning and intervention mechanisms for road safety.
+In this section, we discuss datasets depicting critical situations, namely \textit{\underline{B}erkeley \underline{D}eep\underline{D}rive \underline{A}ttention} (BDD-A) \cite{Xia2017PredictingDA}, and accident scenarios, namely \textit{DADA-2000} \cite{DADA}.
 Fig.~\ref{fig:attention_datasets_comparison} presents sample frames selected from both datasets, overlaid by the corresponding ground truths in the heatmap format with greater transparency for better visualization.